backdrop-contrib/prism/README.txt

 To use this module enable the syntax filter in one of the text format settings pages e.g. admin/config/content/formats/full_html

+The library path must resemble something like;
+sites/all/libraries/prism/prism.js
+sites/all/libraries/prism/prism.css

 Once enabled your code simply needs to be wrapped in the correct syntax & inserted into any text area.
 Here is an example using css highlighting.
 [prism:css]